microsoftgraph/dataconnect-solutions/Datasets/data-connect-dataset-sharepointfiles.md

 - This dataset is available after 48 hours.
 For instance, you can query data for 01/01 starting in 01/03.
 - This data is available for 21 days.
 For instance, the data for 01/01 is available from 01/03 to 01/22.
+- To get a full dataset (all the objects), use a date filter with the same date for the start and end date.
+- To get a delta dataset (objects that changed between two dates), use different dates for start and end in the date filter.

 ### Schema: